cloudmesh-community/fa18-523-52/project-report/report.md

 the data is considered random, the time series autocorrelation will be near zero for all time- lag separations.
 If the series is considered non-random, then the autocorrelations will be non-zero.
 The graph that is generated shows two horizontal lines that indicate 95% and 99% confidence bands.
-The following equation represents the autocorrelation dynamic +fig:equation.
+The following equation represents the autocorrelation dynamic +@fig:equation.

 ![Autocorrelation Equation](images/autocorrelationEquation.png){#fig:equation}